Desperate to deflect a dry cake disaster? Here’s our 10 top tips on how to make a cake moist every time!

 Sometimes you can try as hard as you like, but your cake may still end up dry.
 Don’t panic, we’ve got you covered there too!
 Find out what ingredients make a cake moist and the secrets to a moist cake, even when all seems lost, right here!

-Don’t forget to check out the latest issue of Cake Decoration & Sugarcraft for fabulous decorating tutorials, ravishing recipes and expert advice to boot!
+Don’t forget to check out the latest issue of Cake Decoration & Sugarcraft magazine for fabulous decorating tutorials, ravishing recipes and expert advice to boot!